angelacorte/presentation-2024-flash-talk-challenge/content/_index.md

 +++

-title = "Guide for writing markdown slides" description = "A Hugo theme for creating Reveal.js presentations" outputs = ["Reveal"]
+title = "Choose title for the Flash Talk Challenge" description = "Presentation for the 2024 Flash Talk Challenge" outputs = ["Reveal"]

 +++